zorrobyte/dev/wiki/Belief-Propagation.md

 of interpretation we impose after the fact.
 The SAWs are embedded in the tiles present in the grid and the admissible tile pairs from the
 $f(\cdot)$ function.
-For convenience, we might talk about the SAW as a convenience with the understanding that the SAW itself is not present as a concept in BP.
+We might talk about the SAW, as a convenience, with the understanding that the SAW itself is not present as a concept in BP.

 One observation is that if the endpoints are too far apart, the SAW meanders from one of it's initial